B1nus/numple/TECHNICAL_DETAILS.md

 # Errors
+## Error location
+Keep information on which file and line the error occurs.
+The filename and line should be correct even though it's imported code through the `load` keyword.
+## Error Formatting (ANSI excape codes)
-Sample program to print in bold, red text using ANSI excape codes.
+Sample program to print in bold, red text using ANSI escape codes.
 ```
 const std = @import("std");